MDSplus/mdsplus/README.md

 edit the file sites.csv and put in a pull request.

 <a href="https://batchgeo.com/map/4cb145f00105157a242b5acafa8e646b" _target="_blank">
 A Full screen Map </a> of MDSplus sites.
-Opens in a new tab.
+Use the 'back' button to return to this page.

 ---------------------------------------------------------------------------
 Special Notes